 What makes a good MP3 player?

-Regardless of what you want from your MP3 player, they must always balance portability, ease of use and sound quality.
-That being said, it is possible to vastly improve the sound quality of the device simply by replacing the supplied headphones with a Best Buy set.
+Regardless of what you want from your MP3 player, the ideal device must always balance portability, ease of use and sound quality.
+That being said, it's possible to vastly improve the sound quality of the device simply by replacing the supplied headphones with a Best Buy set.
 See our headphone reviews page for top models to pair with your MP3 player.

 Size and capacity